bukot/tintintoril/README.md

 <pre>
 2015-08-27
                in mapping.tt
-                    {mdrag set} now accepts only accepts a comma seperated list of items to be dragged.
+                    {mdrag set} now accepts only a comma seperated list of items to be dragged.

                     fixed bugs with drag and escape following

-                    added alias for .<speedwalkdirs>  it will only process simple dirs nwseup and numbers for counts.  the map will follow along with the speedwalk. ie: .2nuses3d would send n;n;u;s;e;s;d;d;d
+                    added alias for .(speedwalkdirs)  it will only process simple dirs newsud and numbers for counts.  the map will follow along with the speedwalk. ie: .2nuses3d would send n;n;u;s;e;s;d;d;d